evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Gamedir-Overview.md

     [Exits](../../../Components/Objects.md#exits) is another subclass of Object.
 Exits link one Room to another.
 - [scripts.py](github:evennia/game_template/typeclasses/scripts.py) (Python-path: `typeclasses.scripts`) -
     [Scripts](../../../Components/Scripts.md) are 'out-of-character' objects.
 They have no location in-game and can serve as basis for anything that needs database persistence, such as combat, weather, or economic systems.
 They also have the ability to execute code repeatedly, on a timer.

 ### web/

 This folder contains folders for overriding the default web-presence of Evennia with your own designs.
 Most of these folders are empty except for a README file or a subset of other empty folders.
+See [the Web overview](../../../Components/Components-Overview.md#web-components) for more details (we'll also get back to the web later in this beginner tutorial).

 - `media/` - this empty folder is where you can place your own images or other media files you want the web server to serve.
 If you are releasing your game with a lot of media (especially if you want videos) you